akourtis98/ReactForm/README.md

 ## React Sign up form and users table
-> this is supposed to be a very simple project making use of react and redux
+> This is supposed to be a very simple project making use of react and redux

 ## To start it up